The Dublin Metro Brass Band

 Instruments of a Brass Band

 Trumpet players can easily switch to the Flugelhorn.
 The flugelhorn is the crossroads of the band, connecting the lower band to the upper band with its range of sonorities.
-The flugelhorn can, and often does, provide the top voice of the tenor horn choir; It can also reinforce the cornet sound, support the back row or add body to the repiano voice.
-Students may audition for this part.
+The flugelhorn can, and often does, provide the top voice of the tenor horn choir.
+It can also reinforce the cornet sound, support the back row cornets, or add body to the repiano voice.

 Baritones are known as the “utility” players, much like the role the euphonium plays in a wind band.
 The role of this player in the band is often to be the bass voice of the horns, to add brilliance to tutti parts with the euphoniums, to add depth of sound to the trombones, or to play on their own.